ldebruijn/graphql-protect/docs/configuration.md

 # Configuration

-go-graphql-armor can be configured in various ways, though we recommend configuring it via a `armor.yml`. file
+graphql-protect can be configured in various ways, though we recommend configuring it via a `protect.yml`. file

 <!-- TOC -->

-# armor.yml
+# protect.yml

-The best way to configure `go-graphql-armor` is by specifying a `armor.yml` in the same directory as you're running the binary.
+The best way to configure `graphql-protect` is by specifying a `protect.yml` in the same directory as you're running the binary.

 The following outlines the structure of the yaml